Why do businesses need SEO?

 There are other search engines on the internet, but about 90% of all searches are conducted on all Google platforms.
 In other words, Google is widely used all over the world than any other search engine.

-When you type in a search term, Google isn’t going out to the world wide web to run your search in real-time.
+When you type in a query, Google isn’t going out to the world wide web to run your search in real-time.
 Billions of websites are already on the internet, and hundreds more are created every single minute.

 If Google had to look through every single webpage to find the answer you are looking for, the whole process would take forever.